omnidotdev/sigil/.changeset/smart-geese-tell.md

 "@omnidev/sigil": patch
 ---

-Migrate 'react-icons' imports from CJS to ESM
+Migrate `react-icons` imports from CJS to ESM